-Investing means that the value of your stocks and shares ISA (or other investment) will go up and down depending on how well the underlying stock markets are doing:
+Investing means that the value of your investments will go up and down depending on how well the underlying stock markets are doing:

 If the stock markets go up then so will the value of your investment

-So if you're in the unfortunate position of needing to cash in your stocks and shares ISA just after a crash, then you could get back less than you put in.
+So if you're in the unfortunate position of needing to cash in your investments just after a crash, then you could get back less than you put in.

-This is very different to a cash ISA where you are guaranteed to at least get your money back with some interest.
+This is very different to cash where you are guaranteed to at least get your money back with some interest.

-Usually, over the longer term, the returns on a stocks and shares ISA are significantly higher than the rate of interest on a cash ISA.
-This is a well recognised effect called the "risk premium" (because it's the investor's compensation for taking some risk).
+Usually, over the longer term, the returns on investments are significantly higher than the rate of interest on cash.
+This is a well-recognised effect called the "risk premium" (because it's the investor's compensation for taking some risk).

 Opinions vary on how much the average risk premium is, but when big financial services companies are doing calculations for their own purposes they tend to assume it will be around 3.5% on top of the rate they can earn on cash.

-This might not sound very much, but if a cash ISA will earn 1.5% then it means that the most likely returns on a stocks and shares ISA are 2-3 times higher.
+This might not sound very much, but if cash will earn 1.5% then it means that the most likely returns on an investment are 2-3 times higher.
 Over 10 years, that's worth around £4,000 on a £10,000 investment.

-Our comparison tables calculate most likely returns allowing for the risk premium, and also include good case and bad case returns to give an indication of how risky different ISAs are.
-Our calculate most likely returns allowing for the risk premium, and also include good case and bad case returns to give an indication of how risky different ISAs are.
-Our risk explorer can also help you work out how whether a stocks and shares ISA is right for you.
+Our comparison tables calculate most likely returns allowing for the risk premium and also include good case and bad case returns to give an indication of how risky different ISAs are.
+Our risk explorer can also help you work out if investing is right for you.

 There are lots of factors affecting the performance of investments.
 The financial services industry tends to categorise them along the following lines (note that many factors are interrelated and some of the categories overlap):